 After purchasing your ticket, it’s time to explore the seating options available for Milan trains.

 Train services to and from Milan cater to a range of budgets.
 High-speed Frecciarossa 1000 trains offer four service levels, while regional trains typically provide first- and second-class seating.
+Once you board a high-speed train to Milan, you can enjoy amenities such as free WiFi, power sockets, and food services, enhancing your travel experience.

 Ticket Types Guide